fkie-cad/cwe_checker/README.md

 An example for such a configuration file can be found at `bare_metal/stm32f407vg.json` (which was created and tested for an STM32F407VG MCU).

-For more information build and read the documentation locally via `make documentation`.
+For more information take a look at the [online documentation](https://fkie-cad.github.io/cwe_checker/index.html).
-Note that this analysis mode is not yet included in the stable version of the cwe_checker.

 ## Documentation and Tests ##